Account

 Business insurance protects businesses and their owners in many different ways.
 It is similar to how a homeowners, renters, or auto insurance policy works.
 When something unexpected happens, the insurance carrier can step in to fix the problem or cover the financial losses if that event is covered by the insurance policy.

 There are many types of business insurance policies, and each type covers a slightly different kind of loss.
 Businesses often need more than one type.
-Experienced insurance brokers, including our trusted partner Simply Business, can help you find the right policies and coverage.
+Experienced insurance brokers, including our trusted partner Coverdash, can help you find the right policies and coverage.
 Generally, the goal is to protect the business from unexpected losses.
 Examples of items that business insurance will often cover include:

 • Property damage.